Marcell Ozuna Player Props: Braves vs. Marlins

-Tuesday, Marcell Ozuna and the Atlanta Braves take on the Miami Marlins and Sandy Alcantara, with the first pitch at 6:40 PM ET.
+Marcell Ozuna -- 2-for-4 in his last game -- will be in action for the Atlanta Braves versus the Miami Marlins, with Braxton Garrett on the hill, on May 3 at 6:40 PM ET.

-In his most recent action (on May 2 against the Marlins) he went 1-for-4.
+In his most recent game, he strung together two hits (going 2-for-4) against the Marlins.

 Marcell Ozuna Game Info & Props vs. the Marlins